IELTS Writing Task 2 Sample 456 - Increasing the price of petrol is the best way to solve growing traffic and pollution problems

-Over the last century, our cities faced unprecedented growth of traffic congestion and as result of this we encounter a litany of environmental pollutions.
+Over the last century, our cities faced unprecedented growth of traffic congestion and as result of this, we encounter a litany of environmental pollutions.
 Some experts believe that a rising cost of petrol is the best way to tackle these problems.
 I firmly believe that there is a defensible basis for this argument.
-In this essay some another possible solutions will be elaborated.
+In this essay, some other possible solutions will be elaborated.

 Alternatively, there are other possible solutions to address this issue.
-First and foremost, the governments should give special care to renewable energy such as: water, wind, solar energy and etc. Also they should encourage people to use public transportation such as: electric tram, metro, bus and etc. Last but not least, we should own up to the fact that we need cultural reconstruction about true understanding of energy crisis in our planet.
+First and foremost, the governments should give special care to renewable energy such as the water, wind, solar energy and etc. Also, they should encourage people to use public transportation such as electric tram, metro, bus and etc. Last but not least, we should own up to the fact that we need cultural reconstruction about the true understanding of energy crisis on our planet.

-In conclusion, from what has been discus above, increasing the price of petrol can be effective factor to reduce consumption of this energy, at least in my country.
-Serious measures should be taken by government and individuals as duty for solving these problems.
-Also government must assume responsibility, stop passing the bulk and settle down the effective laws for control this issue.
+In conclusion, from what has been discussed above, increasing the price of petrol can be an effective factor to reduce consumption of this energy, at least in my country.
+Serious measures should be taken by government and individuals as a duty for solving these problems.
+Also, the government must assume responsibility, stop passing the bulk and settle down the effective laws for control this issue.
 Finally, it is absolutely imperative we should not try to be wise after the events.